Muriel Matters: 1910: First lecture tour of Australia

 Before sailing to Australia, Matters and fellow suffragette Violet Tillard, helped the Women's Freedom League campaign in Liverpool from January to April 1910, and she spoke with Amy Sanderson and Emma Sproson at a mass gathering in Trafalgar Square in April.
 From May to July 1910, Matters gave lectures focused on her experiences in Britain agitating for change.
 In the four-month tour, she spoke in Perth (Literary Hall), Adelaide (Town Hall), Melbourne (Princess Theatre) and Sydney (King's Hall).
 Giving three talks in each city she advocated for prison reform, equal pay for equal work and for the vote to be granted to the women of Great Britain.
 Accompanied by Violet Tillard on the tour, Matters presented the audience with illustrations related to the movement and donned a facsimile of her prison dress.
 From the newspaper reports surrounding her visit it is evident that she played to sizeable audiences and that her performances were littered with laughter and applause.

 At the conclusion of the lecture tour, Matters helped Vida Goldstein secure an Australian Senate resolution that outlined the country's positive experiences with women's suffrage.
 The resolution was passed and sent to Prime Minister Asquith in Britain.

 Work in East London

-Within a year of Matters' return from her country of origin, she became involved with the "Mothers Arms" project in East London led by Sylvia Pankhurst.
+Within a year of Matters' return from her native country, she became involved with the "Mothers Arms" project in East London led by Sylvia Pankhurst.
 Matters and other concerned women worked with poor children and mothers residing in the slums of Lambeth, London.
-With the help of others, she educated impoverished children in the Montessori method in addition to feeding and clothing them.
-During 1913 Matters ensured that the male dominated National Federation of Mineworkers came to support women's suffrage.
+With the help of others, she educated impoverished children in the Montessori method, although she was not formally qualified at that point, in addition to feeding and clothing them.
+During 1913, Matters ensured that the male dominated National Federation of Mineworkers came to support women's suffrage.